runpod/runpod-python/CONTRIBUTING.md

 Thank you for your interest in contributing to the runpod-python project!
 This document is a set of guidelines for contributing to this project on GitHub.
 These are guidelines, not rules.
 This guide is meant to make it easy for you to get involved.

-## Code of Conduct

-This project and everyone participating in it is governed by the [runpod-python Code of Conduct](CODE_OF_CONDUCT.md).
-By participating, you are expected to uphold this code.

 ## Reporting Bugs and Suggesting Enhancements

-If you have found a bug or would like to suggest a new feature or enhancement, please start by checking if there is an existing [issue](https://github.com/yourusername/runpod-python/issues) for it.
+If you have found a bug or would like to suggest a new feature or enhancement, please start by checking if there is an existing [issue](https://github.com/runpod/runpod-python/issues) for it.
 If there isn't one, you can create one, clearly describing the bug or feature, with as much detail as possible.

 ## Code Contributions